ynashed/bionemo-fw-ea/docs/bionemo/bionemo-fw-for-model-training-fw.md

 ### API Setup

 Enabling integration with Weights & Biases is highly recommended.
 To leverage this feature, ensure the `.env` file contains a WANDB API key entered for the variable `WANDB_API_KEY`.
 Check the Weights and Biases user guide for further instructions on obtaining an API key.
-Refer to the [Quickstart Guide](./quickstart-fw.md#optional-weights-and-biases-setup) for details on setup.
+Refer to the [Next Steps](./next-steps.md) section for details on setup.

 ### Weights and Biases Charts